 "Among the eucalyptus woodlands in New South Wales, Australia, there is 100 acres of land designated for stargazing.
 Owned by a local astronomy society, the land has both observation facilities and basic accommodations, though most prefer to camp.
 Each year, the society hosts a "South Pacific Star Party," during which [up to 300] people convene for a weekend of star watching beneath one of the world's darkest skies." - Forbes.com, 18 June 2008

-Campsites are available in several areas of the property.
-Members may also choose to book Bunkrooms or the Lodge on scheduled observing weekends.
-Access to the site is currently (July 2021) restricted to Members only.
-Members can find more information about Wiruna here: Zone Extras, or All about Wiruna (Information for Members).
+Members may camp or choose to book Bunkrooms or the Lodge on scheduled observing weekends.
+Members can find more information about Wiruna here: Zone Extras, or All about Wiruna (Information for Members) (login required).

 The photo on this page was taken by Greg Priestley at the 2013 South Pacific Star Party, held at Wiruna.